boschglobal/kuksa.val.services/mock_service/README.md

 # Running mockservice

-Firstly, you will need to install all necessary Python dependencies by issuing the following command in your favorite terminal:
+Firstly, you will need to install all necessary Python dependencies by using the following command in your favorite terminal:

 ```bash
 python3 -m pip install -r ./requirements.txt